AliceNN-ucdenver/Iasa/cio-october.md

 3. **Build governance as an innovation accelerator** - Create frameworks that ensure quality at AI-speed while preventing technical debt accumulation.
 Governance isn't about slowing down; it's about sustainable velocity.

-4. **Invest in mastery programs, not just tools** - Develop clear tracks for Architecture Excellence, Security Excellence, and Quality Excellence.
+4. **Invest in apprentice programs for architecture, risk and security** - Develop clear tracks for Architecture Excellence, Security Excellence, and Risk Management.
 Tools will change; fundamental engineering skills endure.

 5. **Measure what matters** - Track not just velocity but technical debt, innovation index, and quality indicators.
 Monitor whether AI is helping you build better systems or just failing faster.